Legal Information: Alabama

 Do I need a special copy of my protection order to have it enforced?

-The copy you originally received was most likely not a certified copy.
-If your copy is not a certified copy, call or go to the court that gave you the order and ask the clerk’s office for a certified copy.
-The court may charge a small fee to get a certified copy of an AL protection order.
+If you don’t have a certified copy, go to the court that gave you the order and ask the clerk’s office for a certified copy.

 WomensLaw serves and supports all survivors, no matter their sex or gender.

 © 2008–2023 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.